In these lessons, we will learn

 The sample variance is denoted by s2.
 The main use for sample variances is as estimators of population variances.
 The computation of the sample variance differs slightly from computation of the population variance.
 The sample variance uses n – 1 in the denominator instead of n because using n in the denominator of a sample variance results in a statistic that tends to underestimate the population variance.
 (This is further explained in the video below)

 The formula for sample variance is:

-The following video shows how to use the variance of a sample to estimate the variance of a population
+How to use the variance of a sample to estimate the variance of a population?

 Sometimes, books may give different formulas for variance.